RohaanJohn/RohaanJohn/README.md

 Stay Green & Clean!

 ## - 2.
 EmotionAnalysisAPI
-Using Django, specifically Django REST Framework, I made an API which determines whether a person in an uploaded image is happy, sad or angry.
+Using Django REST Framework, I made an API which determines whether a person in an uploaded image is happy, sad or angry.
 The API can be used in other apps which need emotion analysis for their operation.

 The link to the website: https://emotionanalysisapi.up.railway.app/accounts/analyse